Krisnan Inu: Leigh

 In February 2022, Inu signed a one-year deal with Leigh in the RFL Championship.

 On 28 May 2022, Inu played for Leigh in their 2022 RFL 1895 Cup final victory over Featherstone.

 On 3 July, Inu scored a hat-trick and kicked eight goals in Leigh's 56-6 victory over Bradford.
 On 10 July, Inu successfully kicked all eleven conversion attempts in Leigh's 66-10 victory over Workington Town.
+Following Leigh's promotion to the Super League, Inu announced his retirement.

 Goal kicking style

 Inu is known for smiling and laughing before attempting a conversion at goal.
 This was first revealed during the 2007 NRL season.
 It later became his trademark and some media Sydney media outlets dubbed him "The Smiling assassin".
 Inu explained his reason behind this saying "It started at training, Every time I practised kicking, the first thing I'd try to do is kick from the sideline and everyone would start bagging me out and I would start laughing.
 It's the same when the crowd starts booing.
 I just start smiling and laughing.
 If they are going to boo me I might as well laugh about it and if I get it over it just shows them up so I can laugh even more".